 Guy Joseph Ale, DBA, is the Founding President of Lifespan Seminar and Vice President of Asia Pacific Association of Psychology.
 Since 1992, Guy's primary research has been the scientific, spiritual, behavioral, and evolutionary aspects of the awareness that it is in our DNA to sense how long we can live and the practical applications of this insight in daily circumstances.
 Guy received the Eminent in Psychological Science Award at the International Conference on Psychology 2011 "in recognition of invaluable contributions for the benefit of humanity."
 These contributions are detailed in Guy's book, "Buddha and Einstein Walk Into a Bar: How New Discoveries About Mind, Body and Energy Can Help Increase Your Longevity" will be published by Red Wheel / Weiser in April 2018.

 Guy is a member of the International High IQ Society.
 He has lived in four countries on three continents and speaks four languages.
 This eclectic personal experience has enabled him to combine the ancient wisdom of Eastern philosophies with the latest breakthroughs of Western-led science to develop the Optimal Lifespan™ system which helps individuals to live their longest and healthiest lives.
 Guy serves as Vice Chancellor USA of Medicina Alternativa, the largest integrated medicine institution in the world within the guidelines of WHO, World Health Organization.

-As the recipient of the "Los Angeles Excellence Award" in the Life Coach category the last three years in a row, Guy is affectionately known in Hollywood as "The Life Coach for the Stars."
+As the recipient of the "Los Angeles Excellence Award" in the Life Coach category the last four years in a row, Guy is affectionately known in Hollywood as "The Life Coach for the Stars."
 Lifespan Seminar is a proud member of the Beverly Hills Chamber of Commerce.
 Guy is an Esteemed Council Member of the International Council of Professional Therapists.
 He serves as a Goodwill Ambassador of Sri Lanka – United Nations Friendship Organization.
 The National Council of American Executives named Guy in 2014 among its Top Ranked U.S. Executives.
 Guy speaks and conducts workshops in the US, Europe, and Asia.
 Watch Guy's speaker reel here.